 RULES OF THE ROAD

-As a club we get big groups of mixed-ability riders, and it’s important that we reconcile the fun, social and relaxed experience of road cycling with the need to be serious and alert to the very real dangers on the road.
+It’s important that we reconcile the fun, social and relaxed experience of road cycling with the need to be serious and alert to the very real dangers on the road.

 Whilst safer, riding in a group is fundamentally different to riding on your own.
 Remember that you are part of a bigger entity when riding in a peloton and you need to adjust your riding and thinking accordingly.
 Your actions are no longer independent and must be considered as to their impact on the bunch.
 A peloton is not as simple as an individual and so must approach junctions, lights, hazards, traffic congestion etc. accordingly.